Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 THE PROBLEMS WITH MICROCHIP MANDATES

-Microchip technology has not been readily adopted by pet owners and the microchip special interests have been promoting mandates through pet shelter programs.
-Best Practice recommendations include methods for forcing mandates on the public through local ordinances and enforcing them through the shelter programs by refusing to release or return a pet unless it is implanted with a microchip.
-Pet microchip mandates are generally imposed as a remedy for stray pets and many are mislead to believe it reduces euthanasia.
-Most stray animals, particularly cats, do not have owners and are more often the product of overpopulation than pets getting lost.
-The remedy to overpopulation is spay/neuter.
-When pet overpopulation is controlled, there is minimal need for euthanasia and so it becomes less of a threat to a lost pet.
+Microchip technology does not stand on it’s own merits and has not been readily adopted by pet owners and the microchip special interests have been promoting mandates through pet shelter programs.
+Maddies Fund Best Practice (page 15) recommendations includes forcing mandates on the public through local ordinances and enforcing them through the shelter programs by refusing to release or return a pet unless it is implanted with a microchip.
+Here is one really ugly example of a humane society incentivizing microchip implant by preferentially euthanizing dogs without microchips:

 Microchips mandates cause more problems than they solve.
 In summary:

+Early risk assessments were underestimated.
 The pet microchip industry is essentially unregulated, making it full of risk and liability.
 The safety of pet microchips is persistently misrepresented by the manufacturers and distributors.
 Enforceable standards for safety do not exist.
-Pet guardians are not accurately informed of the risks.
+Pet guardians are not accurately informed of the health risks.
+Adverse events are observed in the UK at approximately 0.1%

 Compliance with the mandatory microchip laws is costly.
 Manufactures market risky microchips for field testing and low quality microchips at low cost to shelters and humane organizations trying to manage costs on a low budget, under mandates.